s-j-99/PyTorch_Fundamentals/README.md

 PyTorch00: Learning the basic operations and data structures of PyTorch.

 PyTorch01: Developing a pipeline for a simple linear regression model, writing a training loop and evaluating model performance.

+PyTorch02: Developing a model for binary and multi-class activation and using non-linear activation functions to improve accuracy.